GeorgescuAlina/proiect-testare-manuala-it-factory/README.md

 ## 1.2 Test Monitoring and Control

 It will be done by generating periodic reports that reflect the current status of the test.
+It will include:

+* Test Coverage Metric
+* Test Execution Metrics (Number of test cases pass, fail, blocked, on hold)
+* Defect Metrics

+#### Regarding Test Control, we will:

+* Prioritizing the testing efforts
+* Reorganizing the test environment
+* Re-prioritizing the test cases

 ## 1.3 Test Analysis